Andres-CS/PyGrader/README.md

 **__IMPORTANT:__**

-This Repo belongs to the middle section is not the entire system.
+This Repo belongs to the middle section.
+It is not the entire system.
 Please continue reading.

 Also, the main file here, the actual grading systme, si **m_StdEXAM_.php**.
 Which does the acutal grading.